 ARTX 301 Advanced Documentary Video Production Advanced Documentary will reinforce skills and explore alternatives to the techniques and aesthetics learned during the Introduction to Documentary course (ARTX-250).
 Students will be taught a broader repertoire of techniques and skills beyond the introductory level with respect to proposing a story, interviewing subjects, transcribing and writing a script, capturing and logging footage, and editing finished films with music and graphics.
 Students will individually produce between three and four short documentaries that incorporate every step of the filmmaking process.
-Class lectures will examine the structure and technique of films; students will then work outside of class time to apply what they have learned.Prerequisite: ARTX-250
+Class lectures will examine the structure and technique of films; students will then work outside of class time to apply what they have learned.Prerequisite: ARTX-250 and sophomore standing or higher, or permission by the instructor.

 ARTX 316 Intermediate Photography Photography taught as a creative and expressive medium from a fine art perspective.
 In this course, the student will expand their knowledge, skills, and experience in the medium by focusing on an individual project for the duration of the term.
 The student can use either analog or digital tools to create this small body of work.
 Critiques will be held and a written component will be due as well (structured reflection and artist statement).
-A camera with manual exposure capabilities is required.Prerequisite: ARTX-230 and ARTX-115, ARTX-214, or SEMN-214
+An SLR or DSLR camera is required.Prerequisite: ARTX-230 and ARTX-115, ARTX-214, or SEMN-214

 ARTX 320 Intermediate Ceramics: State of Clay The intermediate levels of Ceramics: Hand Building and Ceramics: Wheel Throwing are taught as one joint course in the same time slot.
 Concept-based and technical assignments are designed to be accessible and applicable for both sets of students.
 Assignments help students question what it means to choose clay as a medium while developing a more advanced body of work.
-Lectures and discussions focus on the expanding role and definition of ceramics within contemporary art, with an emphasis on the development of American ceramics in the twentieth and twenty-first centuries.
+Lectures and discussions focus on the expanding role and definition of ceramics within evolution of American ceramics in the twentieth and twenty-first centuries.
 Basic clay, glaze and firing technology are covered through a series of technical labs.
-Offered Spring (odd years)Prerequisite: ARTX-220 or ARTX-125 (Both are preferred).
-Students may also use ARTX-206 or SEMN-206 as a prerequisite with instructor permission.
+Offered Spring (odd years)Prerequisite: Take two ceramics classes or one plus permission of the instructor

-ARTX 327 Sculpture: Mold Processes A ceramics and sculpture course focusing on the many techniques of mold-making as a means to create and reproduce forms.
+ARTX 327 Intermediate Sculpture: Mold Processes A ceramics and sculpture course focusing on the many techniques of mold-making as a means to create and reproduce forms.
 Assignments and discussions geared towards the use of multiples and repeated forms in art.
-Materials include wax, clay, plaster, and non-traditional materials.Prerequisite: Take one of ARTX-134, ARTX-135, ARTX-234, or ARTX-220.
+Materials include wax, clay, plaster, and non-traditional materials.Prerequisite: Take one of ARTX-134, ARTX-234, ARTX-220, or ARTX 295 (Ekphrasis).

 ARTX 328 Intermediate Painting This course builds upon the conceptual approach to painting that began in Painting: Contemporary Practices and will emphasize individual direction and innovation.
-Most assignments will begin with an introduction to a broad contemporary theme in the visual arts and will ask students to respond to some aspect of the topic by generating artwork.
-The last three weeks will be given over to a series of works that address one of the topics covered earlier in the quarter or a topic that a student has a particular interest in investigating.Prerequisite: ARTX-228
+Most assignments will begin with an introduction to a broad contemporary theme in the visual arts and will ask students to respond to an aspect of the topic by generating artwork.
+The last three weeks will be given over to a series of works that address a topic that the student has a particular interest in investigating.Prerequisite: ARTX-228

-ARTX 330 Alternative Photographic Processes The objective of this intermediate (and specialized) studio art course is to provide the student working knowledge of, and experience with, large format view-cameras and alternative photographic printing processes.
+ARTX 330 Alternative Photographic Processes The objective of this intermediate (and specialized) studio art course is to provide the student working knowledge of, and experience with, alternative photographic printing processes.
 In addition to producing photographs using these admittedly obsolete tools and materials, participants learn to analyze and discuss their work in critiques.
 Through this study, as well as the production of a small body of work, each student should finish this course with a deeper understanding of photographic practice.
-No equipment is necessary for enrolling in this course, as the college will provide several view cameras that students will share.Prerequisite: ARTX-115, ARTX-116, ARTX-214 or ARTX-230
+No equipment is necessary for enrolling in this course.Prerequisite: ARTX-115, ARTX-116, ARTX-214 or ARTX-230